Andros (company): Sponsoring

-Andros invested heavily in sport.
+Andros has invested heavily in sports.
 The group sponsors the Andros Trophy, an ice rallycross motorsport championship contest held in France since 1990, the Image Club d'Épinal, an ice hockey team, and French rugby union club CA Brive.
 A locally rooted firm, Andros is one of the most loyal and oldest of the Corrèze club and appeared season after season on the club's jerseys as a main sponsor.
-The firm appeared on the 1996–97 Heineken Cup winners' jersey when Brive defeated Leicester Tigers in final.
+The firm appeared on the 1996–97 Heineken Cup winners' jerseys when Brive defeated Leicester Tigers in final.
 Xavier Ric, one of the current Brive officials, worked for Andros.
-Some former Brive players, like Jean-Luc Joinel, Cédric Heymans or Alain Penaud, work for the company.
+Some former Brive players, such as Jean-Luc Joinel, Cédric Heymans, and Alain Penaud, work for the company.

-More recently, Andros became sponsor of the French National Rugby League, the French Olympic Committee (CNOSF), rugby union club Racing 92 and the upcoming 2023 Rugby World Cup.
+More recently, Andros became sponsor of the French National Rugby League, the French Olympic Committee (CNOSF), rugby union club Racing 92 and the 2023 Rugby World Cup.

-The firm also operates as a provider and a supplier for all these clubs and institutions, by offering fruit products for the clubs' meals and children games.
+The firm also operates as a provider and a supplier for these clubs and institutions, offering fruit products for the clubs' meals and children's games.

 Controversies

-In March 2015, Novandie, a subsidiary of the Andros group, along with eight other companies, was sentenced in a “yoghurt cartel” case for agreeing on the prices of dairy products.
+In March 2015, Novandie, a subsidiary of the Andros group, along with eight other companies, was sentenced in a “yoghurt cartel” case for consipiring on the prices of dairy products.
 They were initially subjected to a fine of 38.3 million euros, but in 2017, the Paris Court of Appeal reduced the fine to 35 million euros.

-In 2019, the Andros group was again convicted by the Competition Authority in the "compote cartel" case for forming a cartel with other players in the compote market to co-ordinate price increases.
-Initially subject to a 14 million euro fine, it was reduced as the investigation noted that "this company had, over the first two years of the cartel, 'disrupted' the operation of the cartel by behaving as a 'maverick' (i.e. by continuing to conduct an aggressive commercial policy to gain market share)”.
+In 2019, the Andros group was again convicted by the Competition Authority in the "compote cartel" case for forming a cartel with other businesses in the compote market to co-ordinate price increases.
+Initially subject to a 14 million euro fine, the fine was reduced as the investigation noted that "this company had, over the first two years of the cartel, 'disrupted' the operation of the cartel by behaving as a 'maverick' by continuing to conduct an aggressive commercial policy to gain market share."